Public demonstrations in Singapore: Tak Boleh Tahan

 A group of 20 people turned up at Parliament House on 15 March 2008 to protest against the escalating cost of living in Singapore.
 Tak Boleh Tahan stands for "I can't take it anymore" in colloquial Malay.
 The event was organised by the SDP and included their members.
 18 were arrested when they refused to disperse as ordered by the police.
 All 20 were subsequently charged under Section 5(4)b Chapter 184 of the Miscellaneous Offences (Public and Nuisance) Act.
 The Singapore Police Force described this incident as an escalation on the scale and level of defiance exhibited by the group and stated that their actions and arm-locking with each other was "militant like".

 2021

 Protest outside Ministry of Education headquarters

-In 2021, six Singaporeans protested for improved trans protections in the educational system outside the Ministry of Education headquarters at Buona Vista.
+On 6 January 2021, six Singaporeans protested for improved trans protections in the educational system outside the Ministry of Education headquarters at Buona Vista.